 11.1.
 In executing the contractual activities the Parties shall treat all the personal data they receive for any reason about the clinical Trial by the objectives of the preceding articles and in conformity with the provisions of Regulation (EU) 2016/679 of the European Parliament and Council of 27 April 2016 (GDPR), and with the related requirements of law and orders of national administrations, including any subsequent amendments (collectively the "Data Protection Laws”) as well as any regulations of the Entities, provided that it is communicated in advance and specifically to the Sponsor.

 11.2.
-The terms used in this article, in this Agreement, in the informed consent documents and any other documents used for the Trial shall be construed and utilised by the meanings given in Annex B.
+The terms used in this article, in this Agreement, in the informed consent documents and any other documents used for the Trial shall be construed and utilized by the meanings given in Annex B.

 11.3.
 The Institution and Sponsor are independent data controllers for Article 4, paragraph 7 of the GDPR.
-Each Parties will arrange at its own expense, as part of its organisational structure, for the appointment of Data Processors and assignment of functions and tasks to designated subjects, who operate under their authority by the GDPR and current legislation.
+Each Parties will arrange at its own expense, as part of its organizational structure, for the appointment of Data Processors and assignment of functions and tasks to designated subjects, who operate under their authority by the GDPR and current legislation.

 11.4.
 For the Trial, personal data relating to the following categories of data subjects will be processed: persons taking part in the trial and persons operating on the Parties' behalf.
 Such data subjects will be appropriately informed of the processing of their data.
 For the Trial, the following types of personal data will be processed: the data referred to in Article 4 paragraph 1 of the GDPR; data classified as "sensitive" – and in particular, data relating to health, sexual life and genetic data – referred to in Article 9 GDPR.
 Such data shall be processed by the principles of legality, fairness, transparency, adequacy, relevance and necessity as contained in Article 5 paragraph 1 of the GDPR.

 11.5.
 The Sponsor may send the data to other affiliates of the Sponsor's group and third parties operating on its behalf, including those abroad, in countries outside of the EU, only in compliance with the conditions set out in Articles 44 and ss. of the GDPR.
 In this case, the Sponsor will guarantee adequate personal protection.
-Where the Sponsor is established in a State that does not fall within the scope of European Union law and that the European Commission has decided that this country does not guarantee an adequate level of protection under Articles 44 and 45 of the EU GDPR, the Sponsor and the Institution, in the absence of other regulatory provisions, must complete and sign the document Standard Contractual Clauses approved by the European Commission (the latter is not attached to this Agreement).
+Where the Sponsor is established in a State that does not fall within the scope of European Union law and that the European Commission has decided that this country does not guarantee an adequate level of protection under Articles 44 and 45 of the EU GDPR, the Sponsor and the Institution, in the absence of other regulatory provisions, must complete and sign the document Standard Contractual Clauses approved by the European Commission or the Sponsor must provide evidence of the implementation of different and appropriate safeguards adopted under Article 46 of the GDPR (e.g., Binding Corporate Rules, not included in this draft) [in the event of transfers of personal data to parent companies or to third parties outside the European Union attach the BCRs or the SCCs, if drafted].

 11.6.
-The Parties warrant that the persons authorised by them to process personal data for the Trial will comply with the principles in force to safeguard data protection and the right to confidentiality and that any persons having access to the personal data will be obligated to process the data by the instructions given, by this article, by the data controller.
+The Parties warrant that the persons authorized by them to process personal data for the Trial will comply with the principles in force to safeguard data protection and the right to confidentiality and that any persons having access to the personal data will be obligated to process the data by the instructions given, by this article, by the data controller.

 11.7.
 The Institution has identified the Principal Investigator as a person authorised for the data processing for Article 29 GDPR and as a designated party for Article 2 quaternities of the Italian Law Decree 196/2003.